 Joel and Barbara Alpert Endowment for Children of the City

-The Joel and Barbara Alpert Endowment for Children of the City was established at Boston University School of Medicine in honor of the work carried out by the Alperts over their 25 years spent at Boston City Hospital and the Boston University medical community.
+The Joel and Barbara Alpert Endownment for Children of the City was established at Boston University School of Medicine in honor of the work carried out by the Alperts over their 25 yearswith Boston City Hospital, Boston Medical Center, and the Boston University medical community.

-The endowment is used to support Boston University School of Medicine and Boston Medical Center (formerly BCH) faculty, fellows and residents early in their careers to carry out scholarly research in general pediatrics.
-Research is expected to study the medical and social needs of inner city children.
+The endowment is used to support Boston University School of Medicine and Boston Medical Center residents, fellows, and faculty early in their careers to carry out scholarly research relevant to general pediatrics.
+Research is expected to study the medical and social needs of vulnerable children, their families, and their communities.

-After accomplishing their start-up efforts, the physicians will prove competitive in identifying support for expanded projects emphasizing strategies and intervention which will result in improved health outcomes for inner city children.
+After conducting their Endowment-sponosored projects, grantees will prove competitive in identifying support for expanded projects, which will emphasize strategies and interventions resulting in improved health outcomes for vulnerable children.

 Your application should be submitted electronically to Meagan Wyllie.
 If you cannot send the signed cover page electronically, please give it to Meagan and she'll scan it.
 Applications that do not follow the above format will not be reviewed.

 Spring Grant Cycle